-If you are interested in applying, you are encouraged to email initial informal enquiries to Dr Martin White.
+If you are interested in applying, you are encouraged to email initial informal enquiries to Dr Tala El Samad.

 Visit our Mechanical Engineering and Aeronautics research degrees web page for further information on making a formal application.

-When submitting your application, enter the title “Experimental characterisation of high-speed two-phase expansion for power generation” and you will automatically be considered for this studentship.
+When submitting your application, enter the title “Numerical and experimental investigation of turbo-expanders for organic Rankine Cycles” and you will automatically be considered for this studentship.